-Scream movies in order: What is the best order to watch?
+What is the best order to watch all the Scream movies?

-(Pocket-lint) - It's been a long time since we last got to catch up with Sidney Prescott and the blood-soaked whodunnits that seem to follow her wherever she goes.
+After a decade-long hiatus, Ghostface returned in January 2022 to wreak havoc once again on the big screen.

-The wait finally comes to an end in January 2022, with Ghostface wreaking havoc once again on the big screen.
+Now, we've got another instalment to look forward to, with Scream 6 coming to theatres on March 10 2023.

 So, whether you're a fan looking to refresh your memory or a newcomer that wants to see what all the fuss is about - you may be wondering where the best place to start is.